 Role of Vitamins and Minerals in our body

-Vitamins and minerals are the most important nutrients required by the human body to perform various tasks.
-Having the right nutrients in your diet plays a vital role in your healthy long life.
+When it comes to the nutrients needed for different bodily functions, vitamins and minerals rank at the top.
+If you want to live a long, healthy life, it’s crucial that you eat the correct nutrients.
 Eating a healthy diet provide a sufficient amount of minerals and vitamins required by the body.
 They help in strengthening your bones, boost your immune system as well as ensure faster healing of the wound.
 Minerals and vitamins are also required for converting the food into energy and help in repairing the cellular damage.
 In this article, we are talking about what these vitamins and minerals actually do in our body and why you should consume enough quantity of them.

 Micronutrients- play a vital role in the body

 Vitamins and minerals are also called micronutrients that our body required in small amounts.
-The deficiency of micronutrients can result in diseases.
+Disorders can arise from a lack of certain micronutrients.
 Here are some diseases that can cause due to vitamin deficiencies:-

 • Scurvy:- This problem leads to bleeding gums and listlessness of scurvy.
 The key reasons of causing this problem are deficiency of vitamin C. Therefore you should include enough fruits and vegetable in your diet.